shoaibrayeen/Programmers-Community/readMe.md

 # How to Make A Pull Request with your solution in the given file.
 - Go to given file where you could see the problem.
+- See the format of the problem and write your function accordingly.
+(Would help you to write a clean code.)
 - Click on __create new file__
 - Copy your code there and with SolutionByA.cpp [ A would be Your Name - Like SolutionByShoaib.cpp ]
 - After copying, click on __propose new file__.[ At the Bottom]